top of page

 Mopreme Shakur.
 Photo Credit/The Art of Dialogue

 During an interview with The Art of Dialogue, Tupac's brother, Mopreme Shakur, said Sean "Puffy" Combs contacted him to explain that he had no involvement with Tupac's death.
-Mopreme told The Art of Dialogue podcast, "The boy Puffy called me, though!
+Mopreme told the podcast, "The boy Puffy called me, though!
 Puffy called me back in the day.
 He was like, I just want you to know I ain't have nothing to do with your brother's..."
-During their conversation, Morpreme said Puffy furthered to say, "I know who you are, but we never met, and I just want to call you man to man to let you know that I didn't have nothing to do with your brother's death."
-He explained that the call from Puffy came after the LA Times published the article "An Attack on Tupac Shakur Launched a Hip-Hop War" in 2008.
+Morpreme said Puffy explained, "I know who you are, but we never met, and I just want to call you man to man to let you know that I didn't have nothing to do with your brother's death."
+The rap star's brother explained that the call came after the LA Times published the article "An Attack on Tupac Shakur Launched a Hip-Hop War" in 2008.
 The article suggested that the initial beef between the two entertainment entities started because Puffy, also known as Diddy, and his late artist Biggie Smalls set up Tupac to be robbed and shot while working together in a studio in New York.

 The article reads, "Now, newly discovered information, including interviews with people who were at the studio that night, lends credence to Shakur’s insistence that associates of rap impresario Sean “Diddy” Combs were behind the assault.
 Their alleged motives: to punish Shakur for disrespecting them and rejecting their business overtures and, not incidentally, to curry favor with Combs."
 While Tupac was very vocal about his belief that Biggie and Diddy were behind him being robbed and shot five times at the Quad Studios in 1994, the LAT took down the article.
 It retracted the claims in the story under the belief that its sources were no longer reliable.